joutwater/Major-Studio-1/FINAL/Rembrandt : Zelfportrets/README.md

 Controversy: These were my favorite!
 I wanted these to stand out the most becasue they reveal the most interesting parts of his story I think.
 The copies exist were inspired by richard while we were going over formatting ideas.
 That symbol really makes an impact when you turn it on because it takes up a lot of the margin space and creates a more engaging composition.
 The attribution debated was also fun.
 I wanted to create a graphic signature and put it on the top right, almost floating off of the painting to make it seem like it could be his or not his.
 I ended up moving it more back on the paintings because it was a little bit tough for the eyes to follow it from the painting, over the white border, and onto the black.
 It was the first time I had used an SVG in p5.
 I feel like this is a game changer in terms of symbology!!

 ## Process (New Contexts)

+### Early Stages

+When presented with the prompt for our fourth and final project, I was determined to make something in three dimensions.
+I started looking into some options with photogrammetry and other modeling technologies, but with the limited timeframe, I decided to make something with my hands, leaving the computer screen.
+I would create a sculpture reflecting the data from my qualitative project of Rembrandts self portraits.